Master's in Machine Learning

 | PHL 6001 | x | |||

-| Electives (Available Online) | 4 (2) | 5 (5) | 2 (2) |
+| Electives (Available Online) | 6 (4) | 6 (6) | 6 (6) |

+Course descriptions can be found in the Graduate Course Catalog.
 Special topics courses may be offered occasionally under the CSC 5980 course code.
 Course descriptions will be posted here.
-In Spring 2026, we will offer:
+In Fall 2026, we will have two new courses which are not yet listed in the catalog:

-Generative AI Production Systems
+Production Systems Restricted Elective

 Early Entry Program